qutip/qutip/doc/guide/guide-saving.rst

 Storing and loading datasets
 ============================

 The :func:`qutip.fileio.qsave` and :func:`qutip.fileio.qload` are great, but the file format used is only understood by QuTiP (python) programs.
 When data must be exported to other programs the preferred method is to store the data in the commonly used plain-text file formats.
-With the QuTiP functions :func:`qutip.file_data_store` and :func:`qutip.file_data_read` we can store and load **numpy** arrays and matrices to files on disk using a deliminator-separated value format (for example comma-separated values CSV).
+With the QuTiP functions :func:`qutip.fileio.file_data_store` and :func:`qutip.fileio.file_data_read` we can store and load **numpy** arrays and matrices to files on disk using a deliminator-separated value format (for example comma-separated values CSV).
 Almost any program can handle this file format.

-The :func:`qutip.file_data_store` takes two mandatory and three optional arguments:
+The :func:`qutip.fileio.file_data_store` takes two mandatory and three optional arguments:

 >>> file_data_store(filename, data, numtype="complex", numformat="decimal", sep=",")

 where `filename` is the name of the file, `data` is the data to be written to the file (must be a *numpy* array), `numtype` (optional) is a flag indicating numerical type that can take values `complex` or `real`, `numformat` (optional) specifies the numerical format that can take the values `exp` for the format `1.0e1` and `decimal` for the format `10.0`, and `sep` (optional) is an arbitrary single-character field separator (usually a tab, space, comma, semicolon, etc.).

-A common use for the :func:`qutip.file_data_store` function is to store the expectation values of a set of operators for a sequence of times, e.g., as returned by the :func:`qutip.mesolve` function, which is what the following example does:
+A common use for the :func:`qutip.fileio.file_data_store` function is to store the expectation values of a set of operators for a sequence of times, e.g., as returned by the :func:`qutip.mesolve` function, which is what the following example does:

 .. ipython::